 Summarize your organization's KEY GOVERNANCE and SENIOR LEADERSHIP RESULTS, including evidence of strategic plan accomplishments, ETHICAL BEHAVIOR, fiscal accountability, legal compliance, social responsibility, and organizational citizenship.
-Segment your results by organizational units, as appropriate.
+Segment your results by work units, as appropriate.
 Include appropriate comparative data.

-- a.
-Leadership and Social Responsibility RESULTS - (1) What are your results for KEY MEASURES or INDICATORS of accomplishment of your organizational strategy and ACTION PLANS? - (2) What are your results for key measures or indicators of ethical behavior and of stakeholder trust in the senior leaders and governance of your organization?
-What are your results for key measures or indicators of breaches of ethical behavior? - (3) What are your KEY current findings and TRENDS in KEY MEASURES OF INDICATORS of fiscal accountability, both internal and external, as appropriate? - (4) What are your results for KEY MEASURES or INDICATORS of regulatory and legal compliance? - (5) What are your results for key measures or indicators of organizational citizenship in support of your key communities?
+a.
+Leadership and Social Responsibility RESULTS

+- (1) What are your RESULTS for KEY MEASURES or INDICATORS of accomplishment of your organizational strategy and ACTION PLANS? - (2) What are your results for key measures or indicators of ethical behavior and of stakeholder trust in the senior leaders and governance of your organization?
+What are your results for key measures or indicators of breaches of ethical behavior? - (3) What are your KEY current findings and TRENDS in KEY MEASURES or INDICATORS of fiscal accountability, both internal and external, as appropriate? - (4) What are your RESULTS for KEY MEASURES or INDICATORS of regulatory, safety, accreditation, and legal compliance? - (5) What are your RESULTS for KEY MEASURES or INDICATORS of organizational citizenship in support of your KEY communities?

 - N1.
 Measures or indicators of strategy and action plan accomplishment (7.6a[1]) should address your strategic objectives and goals identified in 2.1b(1) and your action plan performance measures and projected performance identified in 2.2a(6) and 2.2b, respectively. - N2.
 For examples of measures of ethical behavior and stakeholder trust (7.6a[2]), see Item 1.2, Note 4. - N3.
-Responses to 7.6a(3) might include financial statement issues and risks, important internal and external auditor recommendations, and management's responses to these matters.
-For some nonprofit organizations, results of IRS 990 audits also might be included.
+Responses to 7.6a(3) might include financial statement issues and risks, important internal and external auditor recommendations, and your senior leaders' response to these matters.

 - N4.
-Regulatory and legal compliance results (7.6a[4]) should address requirements described in 1.2b.
+Regulatory, safety, accreditation, and legal compliance results (7.6a[4]) should address requirements described in 1.2b.
 Workforce-related occupational health and safety results (e.g., Occupational Safety and Health Administration [OSHA] reportable incidents) should be reported in 7.4a(3). - N5.
 Organizational citizenship results (7.6a[5]) should address support of the key communities discussed in 1.2c.